OpenTermsArchive/contrib-versions/Xing/Privacy Policy.md

 Responsible body

-We, XING SE, assume the role of controller as per the EU General Data Protection Regulation (GDPR).
+We, New Work SE, assume the role of controller as per the EU General Data Protection Regulation (GDPR).
 In other words, we are the legal entity that shall determine the purposes and means of the processing of personal data .
 Our contact details are as follows: Dammtorstrasse 30, 20354 Hamburg, Germany, Tel.: +49 40 419 131-0, Fax: +49 40 419 131-11, E-mail: info@xing.com.

 Data Protection Officer